Silicon Valley Power

 Previously, Silicon Valley Power’s electricity was generated by large and small hydroelectric, natural gas, wind, solar, geothermal, coal, and landfill gas resources.

 - Yes, Silicon Valley Power provides rebates for EV charging station equipment for qualifying customers.
-EVs are not eligible for a rebate.
-For more information, please see our electric vehicle charging station rebate program.
+Income-qualified customers are eligible for an EV rebate.
+For more information, please see our list of rebates and incentives.

 First, many EVs can be effectively charged overnight using a standard 110 volt outlet (what’s called a “Level 1” charger).
 Check with your EV manufacturer to see if this is sufficient for your vehicle.